Class of 1978

 So, when it came time for me to find a leather belt to partner with my buckles, I thought long and hard about sources.

-While I was very tempted to buy my leather from a fellow in Alabama, I again thought about the families where the difference between extremely poor and poor was having a cow.
+While the tempation was strong to buy my leather from a fellow in Alabama, I again thought about the families where the difference between poor and poorer was having a cow.
 That condition is gone from the American landscape.